webx-plus/WebX-Specification/docs/lua/v2/globals/printe.md

 ## Inputs

-- Text - any text to print
+- text - Any text to print

 ## Return